drfleming0227/Redfish-Tools/README.md

 # Redfish-Tools

-Public repository of tools released by the Scalable Platforms Management Forum (SPMF) of the DMTF.
+**Redfish-Tools** is the public repository of tools released by the Scalable Platforms Management Forum (SPMF) of the DMTF.
 For Redfish developer information, see [DMTF](https://redfish.dmtf.org/ "https://redfish.dmtf.org/").

+## Installation

-To use any of the tools in this repository, you must:
+To use any of the tools in this repository:

 1. Clone the `Redfish-Tools` repository: